Hearwindsaying/zihong/content/post/Render-the-LivingRoom-in-Unity/index.md

 *Update in 2021: Note that Enlighten is deprecated and we are suggested to use CPU or GPU-based Progressive Lightmapper instead.*
 {{% /callout %}}

-I attempted to use Enlighten in the first place and do not have a good experience since it is laborious to play with the parameters so as to reach my expectation.
+I attempted to use Enlighten in the first place and do not have a good experience since it is laborious to play with the parameters to reach my expectation.
 I then turned to CPU and GPU based Progressive Lightmapper for the job.
 Progressiveness indicates we could have a somewhat coarse preview immediately and it gradually gets refined as we wait.
 This is usually preferred by lots of artists since it saves time for fast iterations.